ashikkl/smart-fridge/README.md

 6. Open your browser and visit `http://localhost:3000` to access the Smart Fridge app.

+## Testing
+- Use 'data' as fridge Id and give any fridge name and add it in the fridge selector.
+Select this to check the web app functionality.

 ## Features

 - Inventory management: Keep track of items in your fridge and their quantities.